mikecote/async-merge-calls/README.md

 # async-merge-calls
-Merge asynchronous calls with other calls in progress
+Merge duplicate asynchronous calls with other calls in progress

 ## Example